How Much Energy Does a Water Heater Use?

 • Take faster showers.

-• Only run the dishwasher and washing machine with full loads.
+• Only use the dishwasher and washing machine with full loads.

-• Avoid pre-rinsing dishes before loading them into the dishwasher.
+• Avoid pre-rinsing dishes before you load them into the dishwasher.

 Resolve Plumbing Leaks